Benzyltrimethylammonium hydroxide

 Benzyltrimethylammonium hydroxide, also known as Triton B or trimethylbenzylammonium hydroxide, is a quaternary ammonium salt that functions as an organic base.
 It is usually handled as a solution in water or methanol.
 The compound is colourless, although the solutions often appear yellowish.
 Commercial samples often have a distinctive fish-like odour, presumably due to the presence of trimethylamine via hydrolysis.

 Uses

 Together with the benzyltriethylammonium salt, benzyltrimethylammonium hydroxide is a popular phase-transfer catalyst.

 It is used in aldol condensation reactions and base-catalyzed dehydration reactions.
 It is also used as a base in Ando's Z-selective variant of Horner-Wadsworth-Emmons Olefination reactions.

 Relative to tetramethylammonium hydroxide, benzyltriethylammonium hydroxide is more labile.
-In 6M NaOH at 160 °C their halflives are 61.9 and 4 h, respectively.
+In 6M NaOH at 160 °C their half-lives are 61.9 and 4 h, respectively.